ImRuchiShah/ECommerce-Database-Analysis-using-MySQL/README.md

 **✏️ THE OBJECTIVE**

 Use SQL to:
-- Extract and analyze website traffic and performance data from the Maven Fuzzy Factory database to **quantify the company’s growth**, and to tell the story of **how you have been able to generate that growth**.
+- Extract and analyze website traffic and performance data from the Maven Fuzzy Factory database to **quantify the company’s growth**, and to tell the story of **how you have been able to generate that growth**..
-- As an Analyst, the first part of your job is extracting and analyzing the data, and the next part of your job is effectively communicating the story to your stakeholders.

 ### Project Questions